matthewsides/SDCL-Methodologies/README.md

 ### Rapid Application Development (RAD)

-Rapid application development is a software development methodology that uses minimal planning in favor of rapid prototyping.A prototype being a working model that is functionally equivalent to a component of the product, so essentially rapid application development follows a similiar a model, ideology to the prototyping modell, coming to a consensus.
+Rapid application development is a (iterative) software development methodology that uses minimal planning in favor of rapid prototyping.A prototype being a working model that is functionally equivalent to a component of the product, so essentially rapid application development follows a similiar a model, ideology to the prototyping modell, coming to a consensus.

 #### Advantages